Love Is in the Bin: Auction and self-destruction

-Sotheby's London sold the painting at auction on 5 October 2018, at an artist-record price of £1,042,000 (then equivalent to US$1,366,672 or €1,184,360).
+Sotheby's London sold the painting at auction on 5 October 2018, at an artist-record price of £1,042,000 (then equivalent to US$1,366,672 or €M).
 Within seconds of the gavel drop, the canvas began sliding out of the bottom of the frame and shredding itself to the audible sound of a siren and the surprise exclamations of attendees.
 The shredder stopped when the canvas was about half-way through; Banksy has said this stop was unplanned and that he intended to shred it completely.
 The work was housed in a deep frame and was plugged in to facilitate built-in electrical lights, which also powered a shredding device hidden in the bottom edge.
 Sotheby's said it had no foreknowledge of the mechanism.
 Immediately after the sale, technicians from Banksy's representatives, Pest Control, deactivated the shredder, but the mechanics remained in the frame.

 After the shredding, there was a negotiation with the buyer to confirm the sale, and on 11 October it was agreed that the sale would go through at the full original price.
 The work was renamed by Pest Control, from Girl with Balloon, to Love Is in the Bin.
 Market watchers speculated that the self-destruction would increase the artwork's value.
 Sotheby's released a statement that called it "the first artwork in history to have been created live during an auction".

 It was reported that the artist uploaded a video of the event onto Instagram, showing the construction of the shredding mechanism and frame, but deleted the post.
 Banksy subsequently released another video indicating that the painting was intended to be shredded completely, showing the painting being shredded with the words: "In rehearsals it worked every time".

-It was sold by auction at Sotheby's on 14 October 2021 for £18,582,000 (then equivalent to US$25,327,452 or €21,896,100), a record for the artist, against a £4-6 million guide price (then equivalent to US$5.45-8.18 million or 4.71-7.07 million Euro).
+It was sold by auction at Sotheby's on 14 October 2021 for £18,582,000 (then equivalent to US$25,327,452 or €M), a record for the artist, against a £4-6 million guide price (then equivalent to US$5.45-8.18M or €–M).